shyroni222-art/kimestry_app/backend/backend.md

-# Kimestry Backend API Documentation
+# Kimestry-Benchmark Backend API Documentation

 ## Overview
-Kimestry is an LLM-powered schema and column matching system designed to automatically align user-provided tables (usually Excel files) with the correct database schemas and column names.
+Kimestry-Benchmark is an LLM-powered schema and column matching system designed to automatically align user-provided tables (usually Excel files) with the correct database schemas and column names.

 ## API Base URL
 All API endpoints are prefixed with `/api/v1/`